Azure-Samples/ms-identity-ciam-native-auth-ios-sample/README.md

 ## Overview

-This sample iOS sample applications demonstrates how to handle sign-up, sign-in, sign out, and reset password scenarios using Microsoft Entra External ID for customers.
+This sample iOS application demonstrates how to handle sign-up, sign-in, sign-out, and reset-password scenarios using Microsoft Entra External ID for customers.
 You can configure the sample to call a protected web API.

 ## Contents